 When you receive services from non-network providers, you will be responsible for filing claims in order to be reimbursed for covered benefits.

-Claim forms can be found at medica.com/IndividualLogin or you may request claim forms by calling Customer Service at one of the telephone numbers listed at the front of this Policy.
+Claim forms can be found at medica.com/IndividualLogin or you may request claim forms by calling Customer Service at the number on the back of your Medica ID card.
 If the claim forms are not sent to you within 15 days, you may submit an itemized statement without the claim form to Medica.
 You should retain copies of all claim forms and correspondence for your records.